A CLT for dependent random variables, with an application to an infinite system of interacting diffusion processes: Introduction

 Let $\zeta=\{\zeta_k\}_{k\in\Z^d}$ be a stationary random field, centered and normalized so that $\E(\zeta_0)=0$ and $\Var(\zeta_0)< \infty$.
 The principal aim of this article is to: (1) Prove the following central limit theorem for dependent random variables; and (2) Present an application of this theorem to interacting diffusion processes.

-\begin{theorem} If the random field $\zeta=\{\zeta_k\}_{k\in\Z^d}$ is short-range dependent $[$see \eqref{SRD}$]$ and asymptotically independent $[$see Condition {\bf (AI)}$]$, then the distribution of $n^{-d/2}\sum_{k\in\{1,\ldots,n\}^d}\zeta_k$ is asymptotically normal as $n\to\infty$. \end{theorem} Short-range dependence and asymptotic independence will be recalled in due time.
+\begin{theorem} If the random field $\zeta=\{\zeta_k\}_{k\in\Z^d}$ is short-range dependent $[$see \eqref{SRD}$]$, asymptotically independent $[$see Condition {\bf (AI)}$]$, and satisfies a minimal integrability condition $[$see \eqref{E:UI}$]$, then the distribution of $n^{-d/2}\sum_{k\in\{1,\ldots,n\}^d}\zeta_k$ is asymptotically normal as $n\to\infty$. \end{theorem} Short-range dependence and asymptotic independence will be recalled in due time.
 For now, it suffices to say that these are both natural conditions and both arise abundantly in the literature on time-series analysis (see for example Lahiri \cite{Lahiri} and its references).

 Our main application of Theorem \ref{th:clt:Intro} is a result about infinite systems of interacting diffusions.
 Before we describe that application, let us make two brief remarks that explain how Theorem \ref{th:clt:Intro} might relate to parts of a vast body of central limit theorems that already exist in the literature.